Upsonic/Server/README.md

 <Note>Upsonic On-Prem is not need any licence for 3 different user.</Note>

-Upsonic is solves your spaghetti codes and maintanence problems of shared libraries.
+Upsonic is solves your spaghetti codes and maintenance problems of shared libraries.
 Its easily store, redesign and deliver with permission based infrastructure and modern technologies.
 Also with elastic dependency you dont need to make decisions and sharing plans to others.
 Upsonic is able to using different versions of an library in same python envinronment.

 <a href="https://docs.upsonic.co/on-prem/getting_started"><img src="https://github.com/Upsonic/Server/assets/41792982/885cedea-5bbf-4474-87bf-12b72195ea6b"></a>